git-for-windows/git-for-windows.github.io/Continuous-Integration-(CI).md

+# _Attention !_ #
+_As of 2016-09-08 the CI services mentioned blow are no longer active.
+Dscho is currently working on CI based on Visual Studio Team Services.
+No ETA yet, though..._

+***

 ## Foreword

 We have a [public Jenkins CI server](https://dscho.cloudapp.net/) running on Windows Server 2012 R2 in [Microsoft Azure](http://azure.microsoft.com/).
 Anonymous users are able to see the job configurations, but not to edit them.